Inference with Randomized Regression Trees: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the PROviding Mental health Precision Treatment (PROMPT) Precision Health Study at the University of Michigan for granting us access to the PROMPT data.
 Details of the study can be found at \url{https://um-prompt.wixsite.com/prompt}.
+We gratefully acknowledge the commentary and feedback of Anna Neufeld, when an early version of this work was presented at the International Seminar on Selective Inference.